jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 1) Install the package for `systemd-oomd`, using the `man` command explain what `oomctl` does?

-1) List the three headers or parts of a `.service` file?
+1) List the three headers or parts of a `.service` file

 1) Using the command `timedatectl status`, copy the text output to your answer here.
 Use the `man` command to find hwo to change your system clock to `UTC`.
 Run the `timedatectl status` again and copy the output showing the difference--a screen shot is acceptable as well.